thowi/freeplane-to-md/README.md

 # freeplane-to-md

-Convert Freeplane mind maps to Markdown.
+Convert Freeplane/Freemind mind maps to Markdown.

 Will read the file provided and print out Markdown to `STDOUT`.